mifzalfauzi/mifzalfauzi/README.md

 - 👋 Hi, I’m Mifzal.
-- I’m interested in Software Development and Cybersecurity.
+- I’m interested in Software Development.
-- 🌱 I’m currently learning on Django, JavaScript and PHP.
+- 🌱 I’m currently learning on C# and the .NET Framework.

 Reach me at mifzalmaf@gmail.com or through my LinkedIn : linkedin.com/in/mifzalfauzi